FreeFem/FreeFem-doc/source/documentation/algorithms-and-optimization.rst

          return s;
       }

-      //the gradiant of J (this is a affine version (the RHS is in) func real[int] DJ (real[int] &u){
+      //the gradient of J (this is a affine version (the RHS is in) func real[int] DJ (real[int] &u){
          for (int i = 0; i < u.n; i++)
             u[i] = (i+1)*u[i];